Killing of Palmira Silva

-On 4 September 2014, 82-year-old Palmira Silva was beheaded in her back garden in Edmonton, London, by 25-year-old Nicholas Salvador, who was on a rampage.
+On 4 September 2014, 82-year-old Palmira Silva was beheaded in her back garden in Edmonton, London, by 25-year-old Nicholas Salvador.
 Friends of Salvador had recently noticed odd behaviour by him, including drug and alcohol abuse and an obsession with videos of beheadings.

 Psychiatrists found evidence that Salvador had paranoid schizophrenia.
 On 23 June 2015, he was found not guilty of murder on basis of insanity, and was detained indefinitely in a psychiatric hospital.

 Victim

-Palmira Silva, aged 82, emigrated to London in the 1950s from Southern Italy with her husband Domenico, and was a widow.
+Palmira Silva, aged 82, emigrated to London in the 1950s from Avellino, Italy, with her husband Domenico, and was a widow.
 She was the proprietor of a café, and a great-grandmother with two children, six grandchildren and a great-grandchild.
 Her daughter, Celestina, claimed that her mother wished to stay in Edmonton although "the area was changing".

 Silva's funeral was held on 24 September.
 Her granddaughter Christina ran the 2015 London Marathon to raise money for Victim Support.